nrfconnect/sdk-nrf/doc/mcuboot/readme-ncs.rst

 nRF Connect SDK provides additional functionality that is available when MCUboot is included.
 This functionality is implemented in the files in the ``modules/mcuboot`` subfolder in the `sdk-nrf`_ repository.

-To include MCUboot in your nRF Connect SDK application, enable :option:`CONFIG_BOOTLOADER_MCUBOOT`.
+To include MCUboot in your nRF Connect SDK application, enable :kconfig:`CONFIG_BOOTLOADER_MCUBOOT`.

 When you build your application with this option set, the following files that can be used for firmware over-the-air (FOTA) upgrades are automatically generated: